bbc/tams/docs/appnotes/0022-transcode-architectures.md

 * Adds control signalling to the TAMS API
 * Potentially impedes more complex configuration of transcoders
 * More components may mean a more complicated architecture
+* There are no obvious ways to communicate errors in-band where the transcode service is not deeply integrated that don't have significant drawbacks